wcfrobert/wcfrobert.github.io/_posts/2025-06-20-punching-shear.md

 $$I_{xy} = \int_A{xydA}=  \sum (I_{xy,i} + A_i x_i y_i)$$

-A 45 degree rotation is still somewhat manageable, but it can quickly devolve into a tedious geometry puzzle at other angles.
-This rotation is probably best done numerically by computers rather than by hand.
+A 45 degree rotation is still somewhat manageable, but it's easy to see how it can quickly devolve into a tedious geometry puzzle at other angles.